 The Natural Earth II projection is another pseudocylindrical projection with compromise distortion designed by Tom Patterson in Flex Projector.
 It has a highly rounded shape, which resembles an elongated globe.

 The Patterson projection, a new projection designed for general-purpose mapmaking, is an alternative to other cylindrical projections.
 It falls between the popular Miller 1 cylindrical, which exaggerates the size of polar areas, and the Plate Carrée, which compresses the mid latitudes.
 It was designed by Tom Patterson in Flex Projector.

 Adaptive composite map projections combine several projections; they adapt the map's geometry to scale, to the map's height-to-width ratio, and to the central latitude of the displayed area.
 The multiple projections are combined, and their parameters are adjusted to create seamless transitions.
-It was introduced by Bernhard Jenny and his team.
+It was introduced by Bernhard Jenny.

 A Year in the Life of Earth’s CO2 is an interactive video map that visualizes the global atmospheric carbon dioxide distribution in 2006.
 The map was created by Bernhard Jenny and his team; it uses the adaptive composite map projections framework.

 2016 Best Map Award by the Journal of Maps

 2016 National Science Foundation NSF Vizzies Visualization Challenge – Interactive

 2015 Avenza Award for Electronic Mapping Highly Commended (2nd place) by the British Cartographic Society

 The compromise aspect-adaptive cylindrical map projection adjusts the distribution of parallels to the height-to-width ratio of a map.
 The polynomial expressions define the projection for any height-to-width ratio between 0.3 and 1.
 The Compact Miller projection (on the right) is a special case of the aspect-adaptive cylindrical projection with the height-to-width ratio of 0.6.